Mcabral18/Mcabral18/README.md

 ### Hi there, I'm Marco 👋

 #### I'm a Developer with expertise in building responsive websites and dynamic web applications.
 I specialize in crafting custom WordPress themes tailored to unique client needs, combining strong attention to detail with a passion for clean, efficient code.
-Beyond WordPress, I have hands-on experience with Nuxt.js for creating modern, performant web applications with Vue.js.
+Beyond WordPress, I have hands-on experience with Nuxt.js for creating modern, performant web applications.
 I’m always exploring new ways to enhance user experience and optimize web performance.
 Let's build something great together!

 - 🌱 I’m currently learning 🤣
 - ⚡ Fun fact: 404